The way light plays across and unexpectedly illuminates forms whispers “Paint!”

 It is the challenge of depicting light and the nuances of colors that truly pulls me into the creative process.
 It is when the magic happens and the piece takes on a voice of its own.
 When I step back from the work to see what has transpired, I still experience that childlike wonder.

 I am passionate about painting children and pets.
 My work is influenced by the American Impressionist Mary Cassatt, whose works captured the freshness and vitality of everyday life of mothers and their children in the late 19th century.
 Over the years, as I raised my family, I discovered that the treasure of being a mother is the life and memories we create with our own children.
 It is with this theme in mind that I paint each portrait.

 After earning a BFA from Missouri State University, Marla Rush Parnell continued her art studies with master pastel artists, learning to truly see the subtle hues in the colors of light and how to replicate those hues with lush layers of soft pastels.

-Marla is a signature member of the Pastel Society of America (New York), Gateway Pastel Artists (St. Louis), Piedmont Pastel Society (Charlotte, NC), International Association of Pastel Societies, and Mint Hill Arts (Mint Hill, NC).
+Marla is a signature member of the Pastel Society of America (New York), and is a member of Gateway Pastel Artists (St. Louis) and the International Association of Pastel Societies.
 She is represented by Xanadu Gallery in Scottsdale, AZ.